silnrsi/fontproof/README.md

 ## Installation

-FontProof requires [SILE](https://github.com/sile-typesetter/sile).
-You'll need to install SILE according to that package's instructions.
+FontProof requires [The SILE Typesetter](https://sile-typesetter.org/).
+You'll need to install [SILE](https://github.com/sile-typesetter/sile) according to that package's instructions.

 _Note that SILE is changing rapidly.
-The current class was developed for and tested with release 0.10.1._
+The current class was developed for and tested with release 0.10.11 or newer._

-To install FontProof on SILE 0.9.5 or later, run:
+To install FontProof on SILE 0.10.11 or later, run:

     $ sile -e 'installPackage("fontproof");os.exit()'